Neenah, Wisconsin: History

 Neenah was named by Governor James Duane Doty from the Hoocąk word for "water" or "running water".
-It was the site of a Ho-Chunk village in the late 18th century.
+It was the site of a Ho-Chunk village from at least the late 18th century through 1830.
+In 1830, Juliette Magill Kinzie and other European Americans called the site "Four-Legs' village" for a Ho-Chunk chief who resided there.
 It is Nįįňą in the Hoocąk language.

-The government initially designated this area in 1835 as an industrial and agricultural mission to the Menominee people of the area.
+The U.S. government initially designated this area in 1835 as an industrial and agricultural mission to the Menominee people of the area.
 Early settlement by European Americans began a few years later, stimulated in large part by the proximity of the area to the Fox River.

 Kimberly-Clark corporation was formed here in 1872.
 It founded a major paper mill here in 1873, as the region had become a center of lumbering.
 Profits from lumber stimulated the development of businesses and a variety of professions.
 Some people relocated to Neenah after the disastrous fire in Oshkosh in 1875.

 Geography

 Neenah is located at (44.174035, −88.468508).

-According to the United States Census Bureau, the city has a total area of 9.74 sqmi, of which, 9.37 sqmi is land and 0.37 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 9.74 sqmi, of which 9.37 sqmi is land and 0.37 sqmi is water.